How life insurance can help prepare for the unexpected

 How much does life insurance cost?

 Life insurance may not cost as much as you think.
 Especially if you purchase it through your employer.
-Often employers will pay a portion of the Basic Term Life premiums for you, as an employee benefit.
+Often employers will pay the full cost of the Basic Term Life premiums for you, as an employee benefit.
+Employers may also offer additional voluntary coverage, which is paid for by the employee.

 What if I already have life insurance coverage?

 You can have more than one policy, if you need it.
-It’s important to review your situation and your policies every year or so, to make sure nothing in your life has changed.
+48% of U.S. households have a life insurance coverage gap of $200,000.1 It’s important to review your situation and your policies every year or so, to make sure nothing in your life has changed.
 For example, you might need to adjust your coverage if you recently:

 - Got married or divorced